 - reduce the amount of HIV in your body

 - help you live longer

 - prevent transmission (passing the virus) to your sex or drug-using partner(s) or during pregnancy and childbirth

-More recently, many studies have shown that starting HIV treatment earlier lowers the risk of a variety of illnesses related to the effects of HIV.
-In other words, HIV medications can help people stay healthier if they start the meds when their CD4 counts are higher.
-Also, we now have strong proof that effective HIV therapy dramatically reduces the chance of HIV passing from an HIV-positive person to an HIV-negative sex partner.
-And--more good news--many of the newer HIV medications are better, easier to take, and consist of fewer pills.
+Many studies have shown that starting HIV treatment early in the course of the infection lowers the risk of a variety of illnesses related to the effects of HIV.
+In other words, HIV medications can help people stay healthier if they start the meds when their CD4 (or "T cell") counts are higher.
+Also, we have strong proof that effective HIV therapy dramatically reduces the chance of HIV passing from an HIV-positive person to an HIV-negative sex partner.
+And most of the HIV medications we currently use are highly effective, easy to take, and consist of few pills.